 The Purple Maroon Gold would not be seen again until supporter & director Mike Brocken sponsored two kits between 1980 & 1983 which was used as our away strip and can be seen in our 1980's team pictures.

 Here is an undated picture but we thought it to be after the 1956 picture if for nothing else Ronnie Edwards on the front row looks a little older but it may not be as that looks like Fred Finney next to him which would be 1952/53, the only season the two played together and is then post September as Fred was injured at the season start.
-Start is who is the keeper Geoge Dunn or Jim Leonard?
+Then its to the keeper options are Geoge Dunn or Jim Leonard?

-It may help if any eagle eyed fans can spot the ground as its not Holly Park.
+It may help if any eagle eyed fans can spot the ground as its possibly not Holly Park or is it?

 As ever any player names please but for now;